UMInteractive/Weblab/notes/0-Assignments.md

-# jQuery Assignment 1 - How to Website
+# jQuery Assignment 1 - How to Website (140 Points)

  Create a one how-to html page.
 Create a recipe page, or how to make something, i.e. craft.
 Your page should have a minimum of 5 steps.
 Take images or video.
 Use organizational tags and css to organize and style your page.
 Include ingredients, directions, and Tips.